gnss-sdr/gnss-sdr/docs/xml-schemas/README.md

 # XML Schemas for Assisted GNSS-SDR

 GNSS-SDR can read assistance data from [Extensible Markup Language (XML)](https://www.w3.org/XML/) files for faster [Time-To-First-Fix](https://gnss-sdr.org/design-forces/availability/#time-to-first-fix-ttff), and can store navigation data decoded from GNSS signals in the same format.
-This folder provides XML Schemas which describe those XML files' structure.
+This folder provides XML Schemas which describe those XML files structure.

 [XSD (XML Schema Definition)](https://www.w3.org/XML/Schema) is a World Wide Web Consortium (W3C) recommendation that specifies how to formally describe the elements in an XML document.